About

 For TodaysArt 2015 Mike Rijnierse presented two works: Klok , a 100kg church bell that was thrown down, every hour from the bungee jump tower of the Pier of Scheveningen.
 The 60 meters free fall of the bell added a Doppler effect to its tolling sound.
 The second work, 5,4,3,2,1…Lift-Off, performed in the opening of the festival, simulated the launching of a space rocket, where Rijnierse deployed a monumental amount of light, sound, smoke and pyrotechnics, in coordination with a pool of experts to yield the visceral sensation of a rocket launch.
 In essence, the two works, Klok and 5,4,3,2,1…Lift-Off, complement one another as vertical gestures, while the Doppler effect was represented in both a fall and a colossal lift-off.

-Besides individual projects, Mike Rijnierse has collaborated with musicians, producers and theater collectives, such as Rosa Ensemble and GöteborgsOperan.
+Besides individual projects, Mike Rijnierse has collaborated in a wide range of disciplines and theater collectives, such as Rosa Ensemble and GöteborgsOperan.

 Interview by Régine Debatty (we-make-money-not-art)